Key takeaways

 Drug interactions of Flonase vs. Nasacort

 Flonase is processed by an enzyme called cytochrome-P 450 3A4, otherwise known as CYP3A4.
-Certain drugs inhibit this enzyme, and slow it down from processing Flonase, leading to a buildup of Flonase, and increased steroid side effects.
-Therefore, these strong inhibitors should not be taken with Flonase.
-Nasacort does not have any drug interaction information available.
-Other interactions may be possible; check with your healthcare provider for medical advice.
+Certain drugs inhibit this enzyme and slow it down from processing Flonase.
+That can lead to increased steroid side effects.
+Drugs that should not be taken with Flonase include:

 Warnings of Flonase and Nasacort

-- Localized effects that may occur are nosebleeds, nasal ulceration, local Candida (yeast) infection, nasal septal perforation, and impaired wound healing.
+- Less common but more serious side effects that may occur include nosebleeds, nasal ulceration, local Candida (yeast) infection, nasal septal perforation, and impaired wound healing.

-- Steroids may cause glaucoma or cataracts.
+- Steroids may cause glaucoma or cataracts with long-term use.
 You should be closely monitored if you have any changes in vision or if you have a history of increased intraocular pressure, glaucoma, and/or cataracts.
-If you use Flonase or Nasacort long-term or have any eye symptoms, you should follow up regularly with an ophthalmologist.
+If you use Flonase or Nasacort long-term or have any eye symptoms, follow up regularly with an ophthalmologist.

-- If a hypersensitivity reaction occurs (skin symptoms, trouble breathing, facial swelling), discontinue Flonase or Nasacort and seek emergency medical attention.
+- If a hypersensitivity reaction occurs (skin symptoms, trouble breathing, facial swelling), stop taking Flonase or Nasacort and seek emergency medical attention.

-- Because steroids suppress the immune system, you are more prone to infections while using a steroid nasal spray.
+- Because steroids suppress the immune system, you may be more prone to infections while using a steroid nasal spray.

-- Children may experience a reduction in growth velocity; growth should be closely monitored.
+- Children may experience slower growth.
+Growth should be closely monitored.
 The lowest possible dose, for the shortest duration of time, should be used.

 - Rarely, adrenal suppression may occur, and the nasal steroid should be slowly tapered to discontinuation (not stopped abruptly).